guertinlab/Nascent_RNA_Methods/README.md

 factorY=$(echo "scale=2 ; $concordant_pe1 / $PE1_dedup" | bc)
 ```

-Invoke `fqComplexity` with the `-x` and `-y` options specified to fit an asymptotic regression model to the factor-scaled log file.
+Invoke `fqComplexity` and specify the `-x` and `-y` options to fit an asymptotic regression model to the factor-scaled log file.

 ```
 fqComplexity -i ${name}_PE1_noadap_trimmed.fastq -x $factorX -y $factorY
 ```

 Counterintuitively, you can have a high quality and complex library that is not practical to sequence to further depth because the number of adapter/adapter
-reads is too damn high.
-The QC metrics should be considered to determine whether the library is high quality, but if the library is deemed high quality but you have low sequencing depth use this equation.
+reads is too high.
+The QC metrics should be considered to determine whether the library is high quality.
+If the library is deemed high quality and low sequencing depth, use this equation to determine practicality of increasing depth using the same libraries.

 ## Get the reads in a BED
 First we extract all the paired end 1 reads and separate reads based on their alignment to the plus or minus strand.

 The software `seqOutBias` was originally developed to correct sequence bias from molecular genomics data.
-Although we are not correcting enzymatic sequence bias herein, there are many features of `seqOutBias` that are useful.
+Although we are not correcting enzymatic sequence bias in this workflow, there are many features of `seqOutBias` that are useful.
 Note that we include the `--no-scale` option to not correct sequence bias.
 The software outputs a bigWig and BED file, but it also calculates mappability at the specified read length and excludes non-uniquely mappable reads.
 Lastly, invoking `--tail-edge` realigned the end of the read so that the exact position of RNA Polymerase is specified in the output BED and bigWig files.

 The `awk` command turns the respective stranded files into BED6 files with strand information in column 6, then the files are concatenated and sorted.
 ```